 "Many groups have killed innocent civilians - none more so than the government of Syria, which continues to barrel bomb neighbourhoods and systematically torture thousands of detainees."

 The secretary-general also angrily denounced those responsible for an attack on an aid convoy delivering relief supplies to Syrian civilians near Aleppo on Monday.
 At least 20 people were killed in the strike.

 "Just when we think it cannot get any worse, the bar of depravity sinks lower," Ban said.
 "The humanitarians delivering life-saving aid were heroes.
 Those who bombed them were cowards."

 Ban also accused South Sudan's feuding leaders of betraying their people.

 "The despicable acts of sexual exploitation and abuse committed by a number of UN peacekeepers and other personnel have compounded the suffering of people already caught up in armed conflict, and undermined the work done by so many others around the world," Ban said.

 |The Paris climate deal on curbing greenhouse gas emissions stands out as Ban's crowning achievement [Justin Lane/EPA]|

 In Haiti, Ban is working on a new response to an outbreak of cholera.
 The country was free of cholera until 2010, when UN peacekeepers dumped infected sewage into a river.

-On a more personal note, Ban said he was stepping down as the world's number one diplomat with the conviction that the UN can help improve peoples' lives.
+On a more personal note, Ban said he was stepping down as the world's number one diplomat with the conviction that the United Nations can help improve people's lives.